rayyanusmanii/rayyanusmanii/README.md

 # 💫 About Me:
-hey, I'm rayyan, a first-year mathematics student at the university of waterloo, passionate about creating intuitive web apps with Python & React.
+hey, I'm rayyan, a first-year mathematics student at the university of waterloo, passionate about creating intuitive web apps with python & react.

 if you're interested in my work, drop me a line on linkedin, and let's connect over matcha!